Community sentiment research

 Positive perceptions of the red meat industry

-Our most recent research conducted in 2021 indicates that 2 in 3 Australians feel good about the beef and lamb industry.
+Our most recent research conducted in 2023 indicates that the majority of Australians feel good about the beef and lamb industry.

-Perceptions of the Australian red meat industry are relatively strong, and knowledge of the industry among consumers in metropolitan Australia is growing.
+Perceptions of the Australian red meat industry are relatively strong, and 28% of metropolitan Australians feel they are knowledgeable of the industry.
 Interestingly, the insights also show that positive community sentiment is correlated with the community’s understanding of our industry.

 Consumers’ knowledge of the industry boosts perceptions

 Drilling down into the details of the research, of the 28% of consumers who feel they are knowledgeable about the industry, they also feel more positive towards the production of red meat in Australia, including that cattle and sheep producers:

 This group also believe it’s important for school children to learn more about how the industry produces beef and lamb.

 In addition, around half of the metro Australians involved in the 2023 research were themselves interested in learning more about how beef and lamb is produced.

 These insights also reflected the growing impact of MLA’s programs on building community trust in the red meat industry.

 With the knowledge that the red meat industry has a goal to be carbon neutral by 2030 (CN30):